art for promotional graphics by Lisa Houck ©2023 // www.lisahouck.com //

 what clothing/gear will i need?

-a full packing list is provided with your registration packet, but a basic list would include layered clothing you don’t mind getting dirty, rain jacket and pants, headlamp, small backpack, tent, sleeping bag and pad. in addition, there may be an opportunity to be with fire and controlled burns in a safe and mindful way by folks trained and certified in prescribed fire and ancestral cultural burning. opting into this activity would require some specialized gear, such as leather boots with sewn-in or vibram soles and leather gloves.
+A full packing list is provided with your registration packet, but a basic list would include: layered clothing you don’t mind getting dirty, rain jacket and pants, headlamp, small backpack, tent, sleeping bag and pad.
+There may be some additional requirements for participation in a prescribed burn.
+This will be included in your packing list.

-after seeing the full list, should you need any support in securing any of these items, let us know and we’ll work together to get you what you need.
+After seeing the full list, should you need any support in securing any of these items, we’ll work together to get you what you need.

 how do meals work?

-sessions one and three at the school for inclement weather are fully catered with 3 meals/day plus snacks, and caterers are able to meet most dietary needs.*
+all sessions are fully catered with 3 meals/day plus snacks, and caterers are able to meet most dietary needs.

 what does a typical day in the program look like?

-while the course content will vary from day to day, you can expect that most days will be spent almost entirely outside in one of our beautiful locations, and evenings will be spent around a fire. the course will lean heavily on experiential learning opportunities in direct contact with the natural world. there will be a balance between time in the large group, time in small groups, and time alone. we do our best to also include plenty of downtime for outbreaths, naps, wanders, etc.
+while the course content will vary from day to day, you can expect that most days will be spent almost entirely outside in a beautiful location, and evenings will be spent around a fire. the course will lean heavily on experiential learning opportunities in direct contact with the natural world. there will be a balance between time in the large group, time in small groups, and time alone. we do our best to also include plenty of downtime for outbreaths, naps, wanders, etc.

 what is your drug and alcohol policy?